Rear-Admiral of the White

 Rear-Admiral of the White was a senior rank of the Royal Navy of the United Kingdom, immediately outranked by the rank Rear-admiral of the red (see order of precedence below).
 Royal Navy officers currently holding the ranks of commodore, rear admiral, vice admiral and admiral of the fleet are sometimes considered generically to be admirals.
 From 1688 to 1805 this rank was in order of precedence eighth; after 1805 it was the ninth.
-In 1864 it was abolished as a promotional rank. (pictured opposite is the command flag for an Rear-Admiral of the White).
+In 1864 it was abolished as a promotional rank. (pictured opposite is the command flag for a Rear-Admiral of the White).